yoiqsram/midnight-ops/README.md

 ```

 Or if you use VS Code or Jupyter Notebook, you could choose set the python interpreter path or kernel from `./venv`.

+If you're not using Linux/WSL, follow the command in `setup.sh` and adjust accordingly to your OS.

 ## How to Collaborate?